 Some people have gone as far as 600 grit sand paper, but that is smoother than the track surface and after about 30 laps, the tread surface will end up being about the same as the 400 grit sand paper.
 You can try 600 if you like.
 On average, you can expect to remove about .035 -.040 of tire diameter total.

 Now you are done.
 But the tires still need to be broken in on the track.
-This will take about 30 or so laps.
+This will take about 10 - 15 minutes of continues running.
 You will notice a great improvement in cornering speed, thus building more confidence in getting around corners.

 I want to point out that this tire truing process is not my idea.
 I give credit to and thank Rob Hall out of Clover Leaf Racing just outside of Detroit and his tire truing partner, Smokio ( don't know his real name ) from Slot Car Corner.
 Rob spent many hours on the phone and texting with me to guide me through this process.
 Rob was very generous with his time.
 He has trued, to date, about 1,000 sets of rear tires.
 It takes Rob about 7-9 hours per set.
 Smokio can do it in about 5-6 hours, and it takes me about 6-7 hours.
 My tires still do not look as good as Robs, but with time and practice, I will improve with every set, and so will you.

-The greatest threat to our future success is believing what we are doing today will be good enough tomorrow!!!
+The greatest threat to our future success is believing what we are doing today will be good enough to win tomorrow!!!